vwxi/dht/PROTOCOL.md

 where:
 - secret token is a string of `token_length` random characters
 - public key is binary data
-- signature is the signature for the secret token
+- signature is the signature for the following string format: `secret token:IP address:port`

 #### sequence